Updated: Jun 19, 2022

 Into a large food processor or blender, add the walnuts, bread, stock powder, garlic and herbs.

 Process until the mixture resembles fine mince crumbs.
 I like the texture to be somewhere between a fine and chunky grain.

 Into a fry pan, heat the oil and add the walnut mince.
 Allow the mince to brown for several minutes, stirring often to prevent from burning.
 You want a golden brown, toasted colour.

-Add the tinned tomatoes and liquid smoke if using and simmer for 3-5 minutes, stirring occasionally.
+Add the tomatoes and liquid smoke if using and simmer for 3-5 minutes, stirring occasionally.
 Add ½ cup of water to prevent from drying out.

 Before turning off the heat, check the seasonings, adding a dash more salt and cracked black pepper.